-- What are the most MEANINGFUL aspects of Christmas for you?
+- Which are the most MEANINGFUL aspects of Christmas for you?

 - How can you focus on those things?

 - Think about your childhood memories of Christmas.
 What do you remember most?
 What was magical for you?
-What can you learn from that?
+Can you learn from that?

-- What changes do you need to make in order to create a Christmas that is meaningful for your family?
+- Are you able to make a few changes in order to create a Christmas that is meaningful for your family?

 My family celebrated Christmas in simple ways.
 We had one box of decorations.
 We enjoyed a few traditional treats and some special meals, but it was very minimal.
 My parents didn’t make elaborate Advent calendars or purchase hundreds of dollars worth of gifts under the tree.